Inclusive $J/\psi$ productions in pp collisions at $\sqrt{s}=$ 5.02, 7, and 13 TeV with the PACIAE model: Introduction

 As a complementary study to our previous work in Ref. \cite{Jpsi_paciae_22}, we investigate the inclusive $J/\psi$ production at both middle and forward rapidities in pp collisions at $\sqrt{s} = 5.02$, 7, and 13 TeV using the parton and hadron cascade model PACIAE 4.0 \cite{paciae_40}.
 Based on PYTHIA 8.3 \cite{pythia_83}, this model incorporates the partonic rescattering (PRS) before hadronization and the hadronic rescattering (HRS) afterward.
 The inclusive $J/\psi$ yield comprises both prompt and non-prompt contributions.
 The prompt component includes directly produced $J/\psi$ as well as feed-down from decays of heavier charmonium states such as $\psi(2S)$ and $\chi_c$, while the non-prompt component stems from the weak decay of $b$-hadrons \cite{Jpsi_5.02_mid}.
 In the model, the prompt $J/\psi$ production proceeds via the leading-order NRQCD channels including both the color-singlet and color-octet contributions.
 The prompt $J/\psi$ can also be generated through the cluster collapse mechanism \cite{cluster_collapse} during hadronization.
 This occurs when a charm quark and its antiquark, being sufficiently close in phase space, form a quarkonium bound state directly, as the string potential energy is insufficient to produce a light quark–antiquark pair.
-The simulation results are compared with experimental data \cite{Jpsi_5.02_mid, Jpsi_7_mid, Jpsi_13_mid, Jpsi_5.02_13_fwd, Jpsi_7_fwd}.
-We also present the relative contributions of the NRQCD, the cluster collapse, and the non-prompt processes to the inclusive $J/\psi$ yield.
-Furthermore, in the NRQCD process, the fractions of the direct production from the parton hard scattering as well as the production from the decays of $\psi(2S)$, $\chi_{c0}$, $\chi_{c1}$, and $\chi_{c2}$ are quantified.
-Finally, the effects of partonic and hadronic rescatterings on the $J/\psi$ production are systematically evaluated.
+The simulation transverse momentum ($p_{\rm T}$) spectra of the inclusive $J/\psi$ are compared with experimental data \cite{Jpsi_5.02_mid, Jpsi_7_mid, Jpsi_13_mid, Jpsi_5.02_13_fwd, Jpsi_7_fwd}.
+We also present the relative contributions of the NRQCD, the cluster collapse, and the non-prompt processes as well as their energy and rapidity dependence in the inclusive $J/\psi$ productions.
+Furthermore, in the NRQCD process, the fractions of the direct production from the parton hard scattering as well as the production from the decays of $\psi(2S)$, $\chi_{c0}$, $\chi_{c1}$, and $\chi_{c2}$ are quantified and their energy and rapidity dependence is provided.
+Finally, the effects of partonic and hadronic rescatterings on the $J/\psi$ production are systematically examined and quantitatively estimated.

 The organization of this paper is as follows.
 Section \ref{sec:model} commences with a description of the PACIAE 4.0 model.
 This is followed by a presentation of the results and a comprehensive discussion in section \ref{sec:results}.
 The paper concludes with a summary in section \ref{sec:conclusions}.